KILTprotocol/docs/docs/sdk/1-workshop/03-attester/02-did.md

 There are currently four different key types that a DID supports:

-- An _authentication keypair_, used to sign claims and credential presentations
+- An _authentication keypair_, used to sign claims and create authenticated credential presentations
 - A _key-agreement keypair_, used to encrypt/decrypt messages
 - An _assertion-method keypair_, used to write CTypes and attestations on chain
 - A _capability-delegation keypair_, used to write delegations on chain